moiSentineL/Youtube-Download-Tools/README.md

 # Youtube-Download-Tools
 ### Tools for downloading data from Youtube

-Stable Applications to download videos and music to your computer.
+Stable Applications to download videos and music from Youtube to your computer.

 #### Patch Note 1.0: